acids-ircam/creative_ml/README.md

 - [11 - Guest lecture]

-## Installation and dependencies
+## Setup

 Along the tutorials, we provide a reference code for each section.
 This code contains helper functions that will alleviate you from the burden of data import and other sideline implementations.
 You will find designated spaces in each file to develop your solutions.
-The code is in Python (notebooks impending) and relies heavily on the concept of [code sections](https://fr.mathworks.com/help/matlab/matlab_prog/run-sections-of-programs.html) which allows you to evaluate only part of the code (to avoid running long import tasks multiple times and concentrate on the question at hand.
+The code is in Python (notebooks impending) and relies on the concept of [code sections](https://fr.mathworks.com/help/matlab/matlab_prog/run-sections-of-programs.html), which allows you to evaluate only part of the code (to avoid running long import tasks multiple times and concentrate on the question at hand.

 ### Dependencies